SiyamSajnan/AI-Generated-Text-Detection/README.md

 ## Methodology

-### Embedding Generation with SimCSE-RoBERTa-large
+### Embedding Generation with BERT
-- **Model**: SimCSE-RoBERTa-large was chosen for its strength in generating high-quality sentence embeddings.
+- **Model**: BERT was chosen for its strength in generating high-quality sentence embeddings.
 - **Fine-Tuning**: The model was fine-tuned to improve sentence embeddings using a custom loss function that combines:
   - **CoSENT**: Maximizes similarity between semantically similar sentences.
   - **In-Batch Negatives**: Incorporates in-batch negatives to help the model better distinguish between similar and dissimilar sentences.